gawindx/homebridge-risco-platform/README.md

 ## TODO:
 * Add Cameras (Partially done but may not be usable)
 * Add the ability to define custom detector types - Partially made with the support of "Custom" detectors (water / fire / gas / CO2 / temperature threshold detector) as the risco hardware supports.
-This information does not go back in the interface RiscoCloud, it requires a manual addition.
+This information does not go back in the REST API iRisco, it requires a manual addition (Also requires that the hardware configuration of the entry be considered as a detection area, otherwise the entry will not be accessible via the Risco APIs)